RajashekarRaju/compose-actors/README.md

 - [x] Let users search for movies directly just like searching for actors.
 - [x] Hilt will be replaced by removing Koin.
 - [x] Restructure packages and files by introducing new source files.
-- [ ] ~Replace every Spacer composable used in code with various custom AppSpacer.~
 - [x] Separate the ViewModel param from Screen and UI composables to see previews for all screens.
 - [x] Break composables into smaller for previewing.
 - [x] Separate composables into Screen and UI to separated ViewModel usage and previewing for all screens.